LeetLLM

 Embedding Similarity & QuantizationVision Transformers and Image Encoders

-The previous chapter showed how to compare embedding vectors for retrieval. layers do a related job inside a sequence: each token compares itself to other tokens, decides which positions matter, and blends information from those positions.
+Retrieval compares embedding vectors.
+Transformer layers do a related job inside a sequence: each token compares itself to other tokens, decides which positions matter, and blends information from those positions.

-When you read "The package missed the dock because it was closed," you instantly know that "it" refers to the dock, not the package.
+When you read "The parser rejected the patch because it was malformed," you instantly know that "it" refers to the patch, not the parser.
 Your brain routes focus to the relevant word.
-Scaled dot-product attention is the transformer operation that learns that kind of routing with multiplication.
+Scaled dot-product attention is the transformer operation that learns that kind of routing with matrix multiplication.

 The attention mechanism